Videomancer

 Programs

-- Turn the Rotary Encoder to select the PROGRAM submenu
+- Turn the Rotary Encoder to scroll through the available Programs

 - Press the Rotary Encoder to load the Program